FlowFuse/node-red-dashboard/docs/en/contributing/widgets/third-party.md

    ```bash
    export NODE_ENV=development
    ```
-4. Inside the Example Node directory, build the Example Node's `.umd.js` file (what Node-RED uses to run your widget), this will generate it's `/resources` folder, loaded by Node-RED.
+4. Inside the Example Node directory, build the Example Node's `.umd.js` file (what Node-RED uses to run your widget), this will generate its `/resources` folder, loaded by Node-RED.
    ```bash
    npm run build
    ```